 PUSHKAR- Holy lake I found in my trip to Ajmer And Pushkar in a day

 A day in Ajmer and Pushkar – Pushkar is one of the oldest cities in India.
 The distance between Pushkar and Ajmer is around 10 km.
 We reached Pushkar from Ajmer in exactly 30 minutes.
 After seeing all the camel carts and the desert on both sides of the road, I was full of excitement.
 I had never seen such a sight.
 The camel carts really fascinated me and I wanted to sit inside it and have a ride.
 However, we didn’t have a lot of time in hand, because we had to reach Jaipur without getting late.

 Our first destination was Pushkar Lake and then we visited the Brahma temple.
 In my trip to Ajmer and Pushkar travel blog, This was a perfect welcome to write about my experiences.

 Pushkar has many temples and ghats, all from the 18th century.
 It is considered as a sacred city according to Hinduism.
 Therefore, egg and meat consumption is prohibited in the city.
-You have to take your shoes off to walk around near the Pushkar Lake.
-As all the buildings surrounding the lakes are temples.
+You have to take your shoes off to walk around near Pushkar Lake.
+All the buildings surrounding the lakes are temples.
 The locals there shout if you roam around in your shoes.
 Yes, that’s true, that happened with me.

 You can sit by the lake for hours and immerse yourself in the vibe and peace of this place.
 If you plan to stay here for the night, don’t miss the evening aarti at the ghats.
-This ambience acted as a catalyst in writing my experiences for my trip to Ajmer and Pushkar.
+This ambiance acted as a catalyst in writing my experiences for my trip to Ajmer and Pushkar.